 Season 8's Josh was also this, constantly alluding to his past leadership of a rock band and emphasizing how "rock & roll" he was, it just came across as trying too hard, which got him on the bottom three in the first place.

-Season 9's Rodney definitely has a Fiere-esque vibe to him, especially in regards to the manner of speech and excessive use of slang.
+Season 9's Rodney definitely has a Fieri-esque vibe to him, especially in regards to the manner of speech and excessive use of slang.

 True Companions: The three remaining finalists of season 7 described each other this way, even knowing one wouldn't be able to make a pilot.